jtimberman/jtimberman.github.com/source/_posts/2014-02-01-evolution-of-cookbook-development.markdown

 2. This logic isn't reusable elsewhere, so it has to be duplicated in the other recipe.
-3. This is only the logic for the package filename, but we care about the entire URL, though earlier I said that composing URLs isn't delightful.
+3. This is only the logic for the package filename, but we care about the entire URL.
+I've also covered that composing URLs isn't delightful.

 What is a better approach?
 Use the full URL as I mentioned before, and set it as an attribute.
-We will still have the gnarly case statement, but it will be tucked away in the `attributes/default.rb` file, and hidden from anyone reading the recipe (or, the thing they probably care most about reading).
+We will still have the gnarly case statement, but it will be tucked away in the `attributes/default.rb` file, and hidden from anyone reading the recipe (which is the thing they probably care most about reading).

 ```ruby
 case node['platform_family']